signalfx/integrations/collectd-aggregation/README.md

 # Aggregation

 Use the [aggregation](https://collectd.org/wiki/index.php/Plugin:Aggregation) plugin to aggregate metrics.

-See the [cpu](https://github.com/signalfx/integrations/tree/master/collectd-cpu) plugin for information on the specific metrics.
 This plugin provides aggregates, by default average and summary.

 #### Version information